 Put the finished first layer bud into the center of this petal layer.

 “glue” the “arms” up around the bud now. (you can see why I like the previous layer dry before moving on, holding a fresh layer like this would ruin it)

 Now bring up and “glue” the “legs” and the “head”.
 And remember to go back and curl the edges back just a bit.
 And you done with the second layer!
 Finish them all and let them dry OR… move on to the third layer!

 Repeat steps 1-4 from the first layer.
 Then move it over to the thick foam and press the circle into the “arms”, “head” and “legs”, then flip it over and press the circle into the center.
 And add Vanilla to the center halves of the petals

 Place the 2 layer buds into the center of this final layer!

 Now like drawing a star you’ll bring up each of the 5 petal’s one at a time “gluing” them on.
 Like this: “Leg”, “head”, “leg”, “arm” and “arm”… Once you have them glued on remember to curl back the edges of the petals to create a more realistic look!

 And there you go!

 You can also add a Calyx if you want, but since my roses are usually in a cake I don’t bother!
 It just depends on how much of the back of the rose you’ll be seeing.
-If I stop at layer 1 or 2 for some buds I might add one.Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+If I stop at layer 1 or 2 for some buds I might add one.Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!